Kiri L. Wagstaff

 • Fellow of the Association for the Advancement of Artificial Intelligence (AAAI), 2023

-I worked at the Jet Propulsion Laboratory in Pasadena, CA, as a researcher in the Machine Learning and Instrument Autonomy Group, investigating ways that machine learning can be used to increase the autonomy of space missions (2003 to 2022).
-My other roles at JPL include serving as a tactical planner and uplink lead for the Mars Exploration Rover Opportunity (2013 to 2017) and the PDS Imaging Node Technologist (2018 to 2022).
+I am an avid learner, researcher, and educator.
+I spent 19 years at the Jet Propulsion Laboratory in Pasadena, CA, as a Principal Researcher in the Machine Learning and Instrument Autonomy Group (2003 to 2022).
+At JPL, I focused on investigating ways that machine learning can be used to enable scientific discoveries and increase the autonomy of space missions.
+It has been a richly rewarding, exciting position working with stellar colleagues from planetary science, radio astronomy, cosmology, agriculture, library science, and other fields.
+In addition, I had the unusual chance to serve as a tactical planner and uplink lead for the Opportunity Mars Exploration Rover (2013 to 2017) and as the PDS Imaging Node Technologist (2018 to 2022).

 News and upcoming events: